ethangraham2001/ba5-summaries/markdown/cs307-midterm.md

 effectively overlapped two instructions without violating program order or atomicity.

 This is called **L1 peeking**, and it helps overlap all long-latency operations.
+We do this for all waiting ops in an attempt overlap latency.

+## Relaxed Consistency Models
+We can only go so far with SC and peeking.
+If the ROB is full, then even if we have peeked and are loading in more cache blocks to overlap latency, we can't fetch anymore new instructions while waiting.

+**Idea:** relax write-to-read dependencies *(that is, writes block younger reads)*.

+## Processor Consistency *(a.k.a Per-Processor Consistency)*
+Formally, we define with the following specification

+- Before a load is performed with respect to other processors, all preceeding loads must be performed
+- Before a store is performed with respect to other processors, all preceeding operations (loads and stored) must be performed

+Since this description is very unclear, a better way to put it is:

+"Each processor observes operations in an order that is consistent with its own program, but the global order of memory operations may differ between processors, providing more flexibility for optimization and better performance."

+This consistency model is widely employed, since it is fast while remaining relatively easy to reason about.
+Most ISAs provide instructions that enfoce atomicity, *e.g.* `xchg` on x86 architecture.

+## Weak Consistency
+Memory ops are classified either as data or synchronization.
+Only synchronization ops have any notion of ordering, whereas data ops have no enfored order among themselves.
+Synchronization ops are called `Fences`.
+This consistency model is used on ARM architectures.